sporto/elm-tutorial/fetching_resources/fetching_players.md

 - In `Task.toResult` we convert this `Task.Task Http.Error value` to a task that resolves with a `Result`.
 At this point the result of the task would be `Result Http.Error value`
 - Then we map this task to `FetchAllDone`.
 So at this point the result of the task would be `FetchAllDone (Result Http.Error value)`.
+- And lastly we convert the task to an effect.

 ## Main